Pipeline and right of way permits

 Anticipated timing

 The current wait time for issuing letters of authorization is approximately 10 business days.
-Projects requiring engineering involvement will take an additional four to six weeks.

-The current wait time for reviewing and issuing permits is a minimum of four to six months.Projects requiring engineering involvement will take an additional four to eight weeks.
+The current wait time for reviewing and issuing permits is a minimum of four to six months.
+Permits requiring engineering involvement will take an additional four to eight weeks minimum.
 If pipeline upgrades are required, the estimated wait time is three years.

 These timelines may change depending on the complexity of your project.

-- increasing or decreasing ground elevation
+- landscaping; increasing or decreasing ground elevation

-- road and driveway crossings and/or movement of vehicles and equipment across, on or along the right of way (temporary or permanent)
+- temporary or permanent road and driveway crossings and/or movement of vehicles and equipment across, on or along the right of way

-- logging roads (temporary or permanent) and/or logging activities
+- temporary or permanent logging roads and/or logging activities

 - ditches, drains, sanitary and storm sewers, irrigation lines, water lines and dikes